About C3 Cares

 Dr. Erin Athey is a board-certified family nurse practitioner who has spent nearly two decades working on the east side of Washington, D.C., as a clinician, educator, and community-engaged scholar to improve health outcomes for those who are under-resourced and disenfranchised.

-Vernon received a BS in Psychology from the University of West Alabama and a Master of Social Work from Howard University with dual concentrations on Child and Family Welfare Practice and Health Policy.
+He holds a Bachelor of Science in Psychology from the University of West Alabama and a Master of Social Work from Howard University.
+His graduate studies focused on dual concentrations: Child and Family Welfare Practice and Health Policy.
+In addition, Vernon has also obtained a Master of Arts in Religious Studies from Howard University, further enriching his understanding of the complex societal issues he strives to address.

 Learn More About C3 Cares!